petrus-v/hr-attendance/hr_attendance_validation/README.rst

 - Ensure employee weeks are properly set

-- Set is_compensatory on leave types to:
+- Make sure proper Extra Hours leave types settings:

-  - reduce domain to select leave type in hr configuration
-  - to dispatch taken leaves on validation sheet

-- Set the leave type to use by generating compensatory hours from attendance review (to be done in hr attendance configuration).
-We use to create a new type hr.leave.type manually each years.
+  - ``Deduct Extra Hours``: Use hr.attendance.overtime to compute extra hours assigned and taken by employees.
+  - ``Requires Allocation``: Used to control employees credit hours based on accumulated compensatory hours.
+And allow extra allocations !
+  - ``Allow Negative Cap``: Allow negative hours to be taken.
+  - ``Max allowed hours negative``: amount of hours allowed to be taken negative.

-- You can ignore some leaves in validation sheet by ticking the "Ignored in attendance validation" on holidays hr.leave.type\` (for instance it can be useful if you manage employee remote days using hr.leave in such case you want to ignore those lines)
+- You can ignore some leaves in validation sheet by choosing ``Worked Time`` as *kind of time Off*.
+For instance it can be useful if you manage employee remote days using ``hr.leave`` in such case you want to ignore those lines.

 - configure public holidays to take care of it while computing the theoretical week time